TheInnerLight/dormouse/dormouse-client/README.md

 It was designed with the following objectives in mind:

   - HTTP requests and responses should be modelled by a simple, immutable Haskell Record.
-  - Real HTTP calls should be made via an abstraction layer (`MonadDormouse`) so testing and mocking is painless.
+  - Real HTTP calls should be made via an abstraction layer (`MonadDormouseClient`) so testing and mocking is painless.
   - Illegal requests should be unrepresentable, such as HTTP GET requests with a content body.
   - It should be possible to enforce a protocol (e.g. https) at the type level.
   - It should be possible to handle large request and response bodies via constant memory streaming.